 “The main aim is to provide jobs and income – not to act as a charitable institution.”

-One of our major objectives was to create jobs on a large scale for the local Oshivelo community and to this effect, local professional farmers, Jan and Lizette Cronje, in association with Onguma Nature Reserve, founded Oshivelo Farming in August 2012.
+One of our major objectives was to create jobs on a large scale for the local Oshivelo community and to this effect, local professional farmers, Jan and Lizette Cronje, in association with Onguma Nature Reserve, founded the Sustainability project known as Oshivelo Farming, in August 2012.

 Oshivelo Farming is a 500-hectare vegetable farm located on the borders of Etosha, Oshivelo township and Onguma.
 Currently 94 hectares are under irrigation and Oshivelo Farming aims at developing another 150 hectares in the foreseeable future.
 Water is sourced from strong boreholes on the property.